HfMT-ZM4/drawsocket.github.io/api.md

 # __do_sync__
 {: class="api_key"}

-The `do_sync` keyword triggers the client clock time sychronization routine.
+The `do_sync` keyword triggers the client clock time synchronization routine.

 ```
 /foo : {